Learning New Orleans Yatspeak and Slang

 Second Line

-The second line is the group of people that follow behind the main part of the parade – which is the first line.
-Sometimes the parades are so fun that people can’t help but join in off the streets.
+The second line is a group of people.
+They follow behind the main part of the parade, which is the first line.
+Sometimes, the parades are so fun that people can’t help but join in off the streets.

 Snowball